 Laid out chronologically, the Topography of Terror is very organized and well done with all of the information provided in both German and English.
 Knowing that free usually means bigger crowds, we arrived early which ended up being a good decision.
 The only thing we did wrong was incorrectly anticipate just how much time we’d want to spend here.

 Walking through the Topography of Terror museum is like being unable to put down a really well-written book.
 The approach here is so honest, so frank – I appreciated that the most.
-And the photographs, always my favorite thing to pore over in the history books, have been chosen with care and appropriately reflect this time period, even at its ugliest.
+And the photographs, always my favorite thing to pore over in the history books, have been chosen with care and appropriately reflect the time period, even at its ugliest.
 The images sometimes are so appalling that the second my eyes landed on them I had to look away, and the stories beneath them are so heart-wrenching that I felt compelled to read each and every one, lest someone’s story be forgotten.

 The following are a few of my – I hesitate to say favorite photographs, considering the subject – but these are a few of the images that I felt captured the essence and the horror so fully that I haven’t been able to get them out of my head, even months after seeing them.
 (Warning: No bodies are depicted below, but one of the photos could be considered disturbing, so if you feel it necessary, it might be best to skip this section and head straight to the end.)
 Also, this probably goes without saying, but the images below are photos I took of photos at the exhibition and edited for exposure.
 I, in no way, am claiming to be the original photographer.